-Consider taking out a personal loan to fund your patio.
-A personal loan, unlike a credit card, has a set time limit and must be paid off during that term.
-If you have good credit (a FICO score of 700 and up), you’ll have a better chance of getting a low interest rate.
+Consider taking out a personal loan to fund your new patio.
+A personal loan, unlike a credit card, has a set term and must be paid off within that term.
+If you have good credit (a FICO score of 700 and up), you’ll have a better chance of getting a low-interest rate.

 Compare the pros and cons to make a better decision.

 - It could be used for landscaping as well.